 - Garlic: 2 cloves

-Make sure to stop the blender from time to time and stir the pesto with a spoon, to ensure a homogeneous texture.
+As mentioned, be sure to stop the blender from time to time and stir the pesto with a spoon to ensure a smooth consistency.

-Once all the ingredients are blended together, pour Pesto in a bowl.
-Add oil and salt to taste, stirring vigorously to achieve a thick consistency.
+Once all the ingredients have been blended, pour the pesto into a bowl.
+Add oil and a pinch of salt to taste, stirring with a spoon to get a thick consistency.

-Tip: We’d refrain from adding the oil directly in the blender, because the final texture would resemble more that of a smoothie than that of pesto.
+Tip: it would be best to avoid adding the oil directly into the blender, as the final consistency would look more like that of a smoothie than pesto.

 How to store homemade pesto?

-When you have opened the jar and consumed a part of pesto, it should then be put in the fridge covered with Extra Virgin Olive Oil to prevent it from oxidizing by closing the cap well and consumed at least within 4-5 days.
+Once the jar has been opened and some of the pesto has been consumed, it should be placed in the refrigerator covered with extra virgin olive oil to prevent it from oxidising, closed tightly and consumed at least within 4-5 days.